nclarknz/knulli-distrubution/README-COMPILE.md

     <ul>
     <li>package\batocera\emulators\retroarch\libretro\libretro-parallel-n64\libretro-parallel-n64.mk</li>
     <li>SDL2 will fail to compile due to a missing ; on line 37 in the file SDL_maliblitter.h in output\h700\build\sdl2-2.28.5\src\video\mali-fbdev<ul><li>This can be fixed by modifying the patch file in board\batocera\allwinner\h700\rg35xx-plus\patches\sdl2 called 0004-Rework-blitter-thread-sync.patch </li></ul></li>
+    <li>The version of xa needs bumping upto 2.4.1 from 2.4.0.
+Nopt changed in this repo yet as I cant remember where the config.in is for that lib</li>
     </ul>

 <p>If need to add new python packages then modify the batocera-board.common file /configs and set the build name of the package to y</p>